polkadot-fellows/xcm-format/README.md

 ## Background

-There are several kinds of consensus systems for which it would be advantageous to facilitate communication.
+There are several kinds of *Consensus Systems* for which it would be advantageous to facilitate communication.
 This includes messages between smart-contracts and their environment, messages between sovereign blockchains over bridges, and between shards governed by the same consensus.
 Unfortunately, each tends to have its own message-passing means and standards, or have no standards at all.

 XCM aims to abstract the typical message intentions across these systems and provide a basic framework for forward-compatible, extensible and practical communication datagrams facilitating typical interactions between disparate datasystems within the world of global consensus.